o2r-project/architecture/docs/05_building-block-view.md

 #### 5.3.1 Whitebox microservices

 Each microservice is encapsulated as a [Docker](http://docker.com/) container running at its own port on an internal network and only serving its respective API path.
+Internal communication between the webserver and the microservices is unencrypted, i.e. `HTTP`.

-For **testing**, the [reference implementation](https://github.com/o2r-project/reference-implementation) provides instructions on running a local instance ofr the microservices and the demonstration UI.
+**Testing**: the [reference implementation](https://github.com/o2r-project/reference-implementation) provides instructions on running a local instance ofr the microservices and the demonstration UI.

-For **development** the [o2r-platform](https://github.com/o2r-project/o2r-platform) GitHub project contains [docker-compose](https://docs.docker.com/compose/compose-file/) configurations to run all microservices, see repository file `docker-compose.yml` and the project's `README.md` for instructions.
+**Development**: the [o2r-platform](https://github.com/o2r-project/o2r-platform) GitHub project contains [docker-compose](https://docs.docker.com/compose/compose-file/) configurations to run all microservices, see repository file `docker-compose.yml` and the project's `README.md` for instructions.

-##### ERC creation and examination
+The following table describes the microservices, their endpoints, and their features.

 **Project** | **API path** | **Language** | **Description**
 ------ | ------ | ------ | ------